kevinkhill/ts-tokenizr/README.md

 Inspiration
 -----

-So I happened upon [this little gem of a library](https://github.com/rse/tokenizr) after writing my own for a project.
-It had many more features than mine, so to try and further my own knowledge and as practice, I converted the whole project to TypeScript!
-This way I could easily type tokens, add new features, and more.
-I also decided to swap mocha for jest since I was working in a monorepo and it just worked.
+I found [this gem of a library](https://github.com/rse/tokenizr) after writing my own for a project.
+It was full of features, and I just didn't properly know how to implement my own.
+It worked, but it was... "dumb".
+I decided to use it in my project, and along the way, happened to convert the whole thing into TypeScript :laughing:

+It was a fun exercise and really helped me understand how it worked.

+Thanks for the great library [rse](https://github.com/rse), *cheers!* :beers:

 About